-Youth Work Through Sport can both inspire and actively support people to take part sport and physical activity in their community.
+Youth Work Through Sport can both inspire and support young people to take up sport and physical activity in their community.

 In partnership with SAPC Community Sports Hub and North Kelvin Sports Development Group, Youth Scotland supports the delivery of a range of opportunities and funding to organisations using sport and physical activity as a driver to achieve positive individual and community change.

 Youth Scotland accredits young people and their achievements in delivering sport and physical activities to young people in their community, providing them with an iLead qualification (young people) or a PDA in Youth Work (youth workers).